-Every good conversation is a give and take between two or more voices.
+Every good conversation is a give-and-take between two or more voices.
 The best talkers listen more often and more carefully than they speak.
-Building a solid customer base through social media requires regularly updated content that is relevant to the needs of the ideal customer.
-But if a business does not tune in to the voices of those it wishes to serve, then they are willfully ignoring valuable information.
+Building a solid customer base through social media requires regularly updated content relevant to the ideal customer’s needs.
+But if a business does not tune in to the voices of those it wishes to serve, it willfully ignores valuable information.

 Social listening, also known as social media monitoring, is the process of identifying, categorizing, and analyzing industry-specific conversations and content in order to use that data to improve business services or brand image.
 Social listening is part of every effective social media strategy because it is the best way to gauge customer relationships, monitor competitors, and promote good public relations.

 Build a Community

 If you own a few single-family homes, this doesn’t apply as much.
 But if you own a small community, this section may be the most important thing you can do.